ADDIS ABEBA – Boeing executive says ‘sorry’ to airlines and families of victims of 737 Max crashes in Indonesia and Ethiopia.

 Angle-measuring sensors in both planes malfunctioned, alerting anti-stall software to push the noses of the planes down.

-The U.S. congressman, Sam Graves on May 16, told U.S. lawmakers insist pilot error was a factor in both crashes.
+The U.S. congressman, Sam Graves on May 16, told U.S. lawmakers to insist pilot error was a factor in both crashes.

 “Pilots trained in the United States would have successfully been able to handle this situation,” was his reasoning.